 Support services are important at LIM College.
 In addition to academic and career advising, personal counseling is available.
 Because of the College's small size and the close relationships between students and staff members, any faculty member or administrator is readily accessible to help and advise all students.

 Student life at LIM College is very dynamic.
 Active clubs include the Fashion Show Production Club, Student Life Activities Board, Student Leadership Council, Dance Team, and many more.
-There are also student publications including the LIMLIGHT yearbook and Fashion Sense magazine.
+There are also student publications including the LIMLIGHT yearbook and The Lexington Line magazine.

 LIM College proudly opened a new residence hall in 2008.
 Located at 1760 Third Avenue, this state-of-the-art facility boasts a plethora of modern amenities.
 All rooms have private bathrooms, complementary wireless Internet access, phone service, and over 100 cable channels.
 Rooms are also equipped with full refrigerators and 25-inch flat-screen televisions.
-The facility also contains a private gym, game room, computer lab, and three full-service kitchens.
+In addition, the facility contains a private gym, game room, computer lab, and a state-of-the-art kitchen.

 The Jeanne Clery Act requires colleges and universities to disclose their security policies, keep a public crime log, publish an annual crime report and provide timely warnings to students and campus employees about a crime posing an immediate or ongoing threat to students and campus employees.